 The flow's active (or latest) version determines the flow's type.
 For example, if a flow's active version contains a screen, its type is Flow.
 It can't be implemented through a system-based method, like the Process Builder.

 Considerations for Installed Flows

 Keep these considerations in mind when you distribute, upgrade, or remove a flow that you installed from a package.

-Manage Your Flows Limits and Considerations for Visual Workflow
+Manage Your Flows

 Considerations for Installed Flows